 The Bell Labs R&D division of telecoms giant Alcatel-Lucent has today claimed to set a new world record after they successfully pushed “ultra-broadband” speeds of 10,000 Megabits per second (Mbps) down a traditional copper telephone line using XG-FAST technology, which is an extension of the protocol G.fast (ITU G.9700).

 This could be death to an all bits are equal internet, or as it is commonly called Network Neutrality.
-The newly anointed Federal Communications Commission Chairman Tom Wheeler; a former lobbyist for the cable and wireless industries, announced this week that it would be OK for Internet service providers to Continue Reading
+The newly anointed Federal Communications Commission Chairman Tom Wheeler; a former lobbyist for the cable and wireless industries, announced this week that it would be OK for Internet service providers to charge Netflix and other companies for a faster lane to Continue Reading

 Companies like Comcast have long spouted half-truths and outright lies about delivering “blazing fast speeds” via their broadband services.
 But fact back critics have long shown that the U.S. is falling behind other developed nations in providing high-speed Internet access to average citizens.
-Prime examples of this is South Korea Continue Reading
+Prime examples of this is South Korea and the 100% broadband penetration at 100mbps to the house, Continue Reading

 There is an interesting thing about having a legitimate 3rd party hard-line / cabled internet service provider, like back when DSL internet had at least 20 different options to choose from.
 It forces dramatic price and service competition and incentive to innovate faster and better services.
-With Google joining into Continue Reading
+With Google joining into the fray of the typically two-party ISP wired provider market Continue Reading